Old Tom Parr: Early life

 Records vary, but Parr was allegedly born around October 1482 or 1483, although he may have been born as recently as c.
-1565, in the parish of Alberbury; he lived in the small hamlet of Winnington in what is called now Old Parr's Cottage Shropshire.
-He existed and even thrived on a diet of "subrancid cheese and milk in every form, coarse and hard bread and small drink, generally sour whey," as the physician William Harvey wrote.
+1565, in the parish of Alberbury; he lived in the small hamlet of Winnington, in what is called now Old Parr's Cottage, within Shropshire.
+He thrived on a diet of "subrancid cheese and milk in every form, coarse and hard bread and small drink, generally sour whey," as the physician William Harvey wrote.
 "On this sorry fare, but living in his home, free from care, did this poor man attain to such length of days."
 He married Jane Taylor at the claimed age of 80 and had two children, both of whom died in infancy.

 Later life

-Tom Parr purportedly had an affair when he was more than 100 years old, and fathered a child born out of wedlock, for which he had to do public penance in the church porch.
-After the death of his first wife at the alleged age of 110, he married Jane Lloyd, a widow, at the alleged age of 122.
-They lived together for twelve years, with Jane commenting that he never showed any signs of age or infirmity.
+Thomas Parr purportedly had an affair when he was more than 100 years old, and fathered a child born out of wedlock, for which he had to do public penance in the church porch.
+After the death of his first known wife when he was at the alleged age of 110, he married Jane Lloyd, a widow, at the alleged age of 122.
+They lived together for 12 years, with Jane commenting that he never showed any signs of age or infirmity.
 As news of his reported age spread, 'Old Parr' became a national celebrity and was painted by Rubens and Van Dyck.